Meeting Schedule and Guidelines

-See the Floral Design Schedule
+See Floral Design Workshops Schedule

-Monthly Horticultural Exhibits List
+See Monthly Horticultural Exhibits List

 There are two purposes for Horticulture exhibits.
 First is to learn to follow the Horticulture schedule and second is to inform each other about varieties and qualities of the myriad plants available to us today.
-Horticulture Chair will lead discussion of horticulture exhibits.
+Horticulture Chair will lead the discussion of horticulture exhibits.